Doctors in the PICU

 View Dr. Jake Deines' Profile

 Jake Deines received his undergraduate degree from the University of Utah and graduated from the George Washington School of Medicine.
 He completed his Pediatric and Chief Residency at the University of Florida, and a Pediatric Critical Care Fellowship at Duke University.
 He is currently the Pediatric Sub-Internship Director.
-He completed a fellowship in Pediatric Neurocritical Care at The University of Rochester in 2021.
+He completed a fellowship in Pediatric Neurocritical Care at The University of Rochester in 2021 and is now co-program director for the Pediatric Neurocritical Care fellowship.
 Dr. Deines' interests include pediatric neurocritical care, traumatic brain injury, and medical education from medical students to fellows.
 His research has focused on transcranial ultrasound in the assessment of children with TBI and optimizing the fourth year of medical school for students matching in Pediatrics.
 Outside the hospital he is the happy father of four children.

 Adam Dziorny, M.D., Ph.D.